sf-wdi-19-20/modules/w6_d3_2_intro_to_rails/README.md

   root 'pages#splash'
   ```

-5. Check your routes again.
+4. Check your routes again.
 What's new?

-5. Reload ```http://localhost:3000```.
+5. Reload `http://localhost:3000`.
 What error do you recieve?
 What is the next step?

 6. Add the proper controller to the proper folder.
 Refresh your browser.
-New error?
+New error!
 What next?

   ```
   | app
     | assets